 This dish can perfectly work with almost any grain: farro, bulgur, barley, pearl barley, millet, buckwheat, quinoa, etc. You name it!
 I haven’t used all the grains mentioned above because I like the fluffy texture of rice for my gemista.
 I have used farro and pearl barley so far but the verdict was unanimous in my house: back to the rice, mum.
 You know me.
 I like to please the crowd and keep my clan happy.

-MY GREEK STUFFED VEGETABLES WITH RICE ARE READY!
+MY GEMISTA IS READY!
 NOW, WHAT?

-Don’t eat all the veggies the same day.
+Don’t eat all the veggies on the same day.
 You really need to taste them the following day.
 Cold or at room temperature.
 So so so good.

 Stuffed Vegetables with Rice - Greek Gemista